AMWA-TV/ms-05-01/docs/Device Model.md

 The control model defines a class named **ncaBlock** that is a container for objects.
 In Devices, block classes are instantiated to make objects known as **blocks**.

-In Devices, block classes are instantiated to make objects known as **blocks.** A block class may be instantiated as many times as required to define the required control API.
-For example, an eight-channel audio mixer might define a block class named **myMixChannel** and instantiate it eight times, to create eight blocks which define the eight required channel-control APIs.

 ### Nested blocks